 - understand what the United Nations means by participation, and

-- learn what the United Nations says they must think about and do when helping children and young people inform and take part in decision-making about things that affect them.
+- understand what they should do when helping children and young people inform and take part in decision-making.

-They can also help children and young people learn about their participation rights under the UN Convention on the Rights of the Child.
+They can also help children and young people learn about their participation rights under Article 12 of the UN Convention on the Rights of the Child.

 We worked with the children and young people from across Scotland to create the Golden Rules.
 Adult practitioners and research also informed their creation.